BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

     public class TestFeature {
         @Test
-        public void testCustom(LogValidator validator, Logger logger /*(1)*/, BetonQuestLogger log /*(2)*/) {
+        public void testCustom(LogValidator validator, Logger logger, BetonQuestLogger log) {
     ```

-    1. This is the silenced parent logger.
+    The `logger` is the silenced parent `Logger`.

-    2. A new instance of an BetonQuestLogger that you can use to log things during the test.
+    The `log` is a new instance of the `BetonQuestLogger` that you can use to log things during the test.